anixe/doku/README.md

     /// `skip` allows to ignore given field in the documentation.
     ///
-    /// Skipped fields don't have to have `impl doku::TypeProvider`, so this is
+    /// Skipped fields don't have to have `impl doku::ty::Provider`, so this is
     /// kind of a get-out-of-jail-free card if you can live with this field
     /// missing from the docs.
     ///